Chiral soliton lattice at next-to-leading order: Setup of the next-to-leading-order calculation

 where $\ell_{1,2,3}$ are dimensionless couplings that can be fixed independently of the background, that is, with the help of existing $\chi$PT results.
 In particular, rewriting the couplings $\ell_{1,2,3}$ using the notation of~\cite{Andersen2012b}, we find

 The divergent parts of $l_{1,2,3,4}$ can in turn be fixed in the vacuum using the $\overline{\text{MS}}$ renormalization scheme with dimensional regularization in $D\equiv4-2\epsilon$ spacetime dimensions.
-If the renormalization scale is chosen as $m_\pi$, they read~\cite{Andersen2012b}
+If the renormalization scale is chosen as $m_\pi$,\footnote{There is no residual dependence of our results on the choice of renormalization scale.
+Of course, one-loop corrections to the free energy generate logarithmic dependence on the renormalization scale, but this can be \emph{exactly} compensated by suitable running of the NLO couplings.
+This is eventually because the predictions of $\chi$PT are organized by powers of derivatives rather than couplings, and because the NLO free energy is strictly linear in the NLO couplings.} they read~\cite{Andersen2012b}

 with the algebraic coefficients $\gamma_i$ given by~\cite{Gasser1984a}

 As for the finite parts of the counterterms, we assume the following values,